joelkoz/omni-schema/README.md

 Philosophies
 ------------
-1. Describe data elements at a very high level using fine grained data types like "first name" and "email address."
+1. Describe data elements at a very high level using fine grained data types like `FirstName` and `Email`.

 2. Use generic/conceptual attributes on your data or field definitions that may apply to different libraries vs. library specific attributes.
 For example, many libraries, be it for ui, data storage, or validation, have a concept of a field being "required".
 You should only have to describe this once, regardless of whether or not a library thinks the attribute is called "required", "isRequired", "req", or something else.
 Keeping things generic allows the same schema to serve different purposes, as well as allows different libraries for the same purpose (such as validation) to be swapped out for each other.